-Our management assessed the effectiveness of our internal control over financial reporting as of September 29, 2007.
+Our management assessed the effectiveness of our internal control over financial reporting as of September 27, 2008.
 In making this assessment, our management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.

-Based on our assessment, our management believes that, as of September 29, 2007, our internal control over financial reporting is effective.
+Based on our assessment, our management believes that, as of September 27, 2008, our internal control over financial reporting is effective.
+Our independent registered public accounting firm has issued a report on the effectiveness of our internal control over financial reporting.
+That report appears in this Annual Report on Form 10-K on page F-2.